Feminism in Taiwan

-Taiwan has a complex history of feminist and women's-rights movements with periods of progressiveness where feminism and strong female icons flourished and periods of strict authoritarianism where equality and individual rights were devalued.
-Thanks in part to the work of generations of feminists, Taiwan is nowadays one of the most gender-equal countries in Asia, consistently ranking higher than its East Asian neighbors in international indices on gender equality (6th globally according to Gender Inequality Index in 2019 and 29th globally according to the government's own calculation based on the Gender Gap Index in 2020).
+Taiwan has a complex history with feminist and women's rights movements, marked by periods of progress where feminism and strong female icons flourished, as well as periods of strict authoritarianism that devalued equality and individual rights.
+Thanks in part to the efforts of generations of feminists, Taiwan is now one of the most gender-equal countries in Asia, consistently outranking its East Asian neighbors in international gender equality indices (ranked 6th globally by the Gender Inequality Index in 2019 and 29th globally according to the government's own calculations based on the Gender Gap Index in 2020).

 The Japanese colonial period (1910s to 1945)

 At the beginning of Japanese Colonial Rule, the government was in some ways more progressive than Taiwanese society.
 The Bureau of Social Education in the Japanese colonial government proposed policies to curb abuse and trafficking of adopted daughters, specifically to strengthen protection of such children and launch campaigns to raise awareness of such issues.
-At the same period, eliminating the foot-binding culture was issued by the Japanese government in 1914.
+In the same period, elimination of foot-binding was announced by the Japanese government in 1914.
 During the 1920s, the colonial government was relatively tolerant of political dissent, allowing the first autonomous women’s movement in Taiwanese history to flourish.

 Autonomous Women’s Movement in the 1920s

-Throughout the 1920s, progressive Taiwanese intellectuals and students produced numerous articles to raise awareness on women's issues in the Taiwanese society.
-In 1921, fearing Japanese assimilation, the Taiwanese Cultural Association, a Taiwan petition movement to form a local parliament, was created.
-Many intellectual members traveled through Taiwan lecturing people, among other things, on women’s rights and issues related to women and labor.Additionally, they were opposing the trafficking of women and advocating gender equality and universal suffrage.
-According to Doris Chang, the goal of the movements was the emancipation of Taiwanese women from colonial domination, patriarchal oppression, and capital exploitation.
+Throughout the 1920s, progressive Taiwanese intellectuals and students published numerous articles to raise awareness on women's issues in the Taiwanese society.
+In 1921, fearing Japanese assimilation, the Taiwanese Cultural Association, a Taiwan petition movement demanding the formation of a local parliament, was founded.
+Many intellectuals traveled through Taiwan to raise public awareness about women’s rights and labor-related issues.
+Additionally, they opposed the trafficking of women and advocated for gender equality and universal suffrage.
+According to Doris Chang, the goal of the movements was to achieve the emancipation of Taiwanese women from colonial domination, patriarchal oppression, and capital exploitation.

-As the May Fourth movement (New Culture movement) occurred in China from 1915 to 1923, raising awareness of modern culture to replace the concepts of certain Confucian conducts, Taiwanese intellectuals were influenced by progressive ideas and eventually launched Taiwan's own New Culture Movement in the 1920s.
+As the New Culture movement occurred in China from 1915 to 1923, raising awareness of modern culture to replace the concepts of certain Confucian conducts, Taiwanese intellectuals were influenced by progressive ideas and eventually launched Taiwan's own New Culture Movement in the 1920s.
 During the movement, articles challenged the inferiority of women in the traditional Confucian system, stating that Heaven provided equality among both men and women, and advocated human rights.
 Intellectuals reinterpreted the concept of heaven and legitimized men and women’s common humanity and gender equity.
 Such new culture advocates also advocated women’s independence in marriage and family.
 A female intellectual, Su Yi-chen, urged women to resist any marriage coercion where parents force their daughters into unwanted marriages.
 She believed that marriages should be done freely between two individuals based on mutual respect and opinions.